samhstn/pete_boilerplate/README.md

 I use rollup as it's in my favorite javascript bundler

-I like to keep a terminal open and wathcing for changes for each of my sass, js and elm files
+I like to keep a terminal open and watch for changes for each of my sass, js and elm files individually

 # How